kuberhealthy/kuberhealthy/README.md

 A command-line flag exists `--dnsEndpoints` which can optionally include a comma separated list of DNS endpoints to test.

 - Timeout: 1 minutes
-- Check Interval: 2 minutes
+- Check Interval: 30 seconds
-- Error state toleration: 5 minutes
+- Error state toleration: 1 minute
 - Check name: `dnsStatus`